 Even that Neil Young doesn’t contain what can be called hits there are many great songs here.
 The almost six minutes long "The Old Laughing Lady" is touching in its slow and dim manner and "Here We Are in the Years" are beautiful and besides its originality seems to be influenced The Beatles.

 Neil Young was far from pleased with his solo debut, and the issue for his disappointment was primarily the production.
-He have later said that he regrets that he overdubbed the songs whan he should have left them untouched.
+He has later said that he regrets that he overdubbed the songs when he should have left them untouched.
 The production is not in top-class and sometimes makes the sound kind of claustrophobic.

 Neil Young was reviewed by Gary von Tersch in the Rolling Stone magazine April 5, 1969: